1coderookie/Kobra2NeoInsights/docs/firmware/fw_klipper.md

 ## Installation

-There are investigations by different users going on about flashing Klipper to the stock mainboard.
-First attempts were already successful.
-You can find a discussion about this [here in the Klipper discourse group](https://klipper.discourse.group/t/getting-orange-pi-3-lts-klipper-working-with-anycubic-kobra-2-neo/11278).

 Basically you need to clone the Klipper repository and compile the necessary `klipper.bin` file (aka `firmware.bin`) which you flash onto the mainboard then.
 Please watch out for some dedicated tutorials about this procedure, as I don't offer a step by step guide here (yet) about it.
 For further information about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.

 However, as Klipper doesn't offer the function of creating a `klipper.bin` file with the necessary setting of a 36KB bootloader yet (at least not without some sort of 'hack' - a [PR](https://github.com/Klipper3d/klipper/pull/6449) has been opened), you need to get yourself the belonging bin file somewhere else (unless you want to experiment by yourself).

+You can find the discussion about this [here in the Klipper discourse group](https://klipper.discourse.group/t/getting-orange-pi-3-lts-klipper-working-with-anycubic-kobra-2-neo/11278).

 !!! warning "Precompiled `klipper.bin` And `printer.cfg` Files Available!"

-    A [kind user](https://www.reddit.com/user/Mysterious_Cable6854/) posted a link to his files (`klipper.bin` as well as the `printer.cfg`) on reddit, so you might want to give that a try.
-    This is the belonging thread: [Kobra 2 Neo running Klipper (with config and guide)](https://www.reddit.com/r/anycubic/comments/1987n78/kobra_2_neo_running_klipper_with_config_and_guide/)
+    Thanks to [AJolly](https://github.com/AJolly) who contributed the specific files, you can now find them in the ["Kobra2Neo" folder of the "Klipper4Kobra2series" repository](https://github.com/1coderookie/Klipper4Kobra2series/tree/main/Kobra2Neo).
     (*Note: please don't reach out to me if you have any questions about these files or the settings - neither am I the creator of these files nor do I own a K2Neo myself and therefore I can't test anything - so please write a post in that thread instead.
 Thanks.*)

 <!--